simonmichael/hledger_site/src/install.md

 - It's ok to kill a build and rerun the command later; you won't lose progress.
 - You can add `--dry-run` to the install command to see how much building remains.

-## Check your installation
+## Check your setup

-If your hledger is new enough (a pre-release), you should now run:
+With modern hledger versions, you should now run:

     hledger setup

-to check your setup.
+to check your installation.
 If this doesn't work, read on..

 ### PATH